 - Hospitals or medical services that tracking materials and labor to a patient activity

 - Construction, film studios, or companies that do custom fabrication in order to track labor and material costs from project to project

-Job costs are broken down into specific cost codes and tracked specifically to certain projects.
-Managers can track actual costs against the budget to determine how costs and work is progressing on the project.
+Job costs are broken down into specific cost codes and tracked specifically to particular projects.
+Managers can track actual costs against the budget to determine how costs and work are progressing on the project.